Thanks for Sharing

 Discipline and Self Control

-Taekwondo is a disciplined martial art that emphasizes respect, self-control, and self-discipline.
-Students learn to respect their instructors, their fellow students, and themselves, and they develop the mental discipline necessary to succeed in all areas of life.
+Taekwondo is a disciplined martial art that emphasizes respect, self-control, and self discipline.
+Students learn to respect their instructors, their fellow students, and themselves, and they develop the mental discipline as well as problem-solving skills necessary to succeed in all areas of life.

 Strong Focus